New COVID case reported at Northwest detention center; activists seek release of vulnerable detainees

-Despite drastically reducing the population at the Northwest detention center in Tacoma and avoiding the kind of massive outbreaks afflicting Washington prisons, immigration officials on Thursday reported another detainee there tested positive for COVID-19, bringing the number up to 22.
+Despite drastically reducing the population at the Northwest detention center in Tacoma and avoiding the kind of massive outbreaks afflicting Washington prisons, immigration officials on Thursday reported another detainee there tested positive for the coronavirus that causes COVID-19, bringing the number up to 22.

-In response, the Northwest Immigrant Rights Project (NWIRP) plans to file a request for a temporary restraining order asking that all vulnerable detainees be released, according to legal director Matt Adams.
+In response, the Northwest Immigrant Rights Project (NWIRP) filed a request for a temporary restraining order asking that all vulnerable detainees be released, according to legal director Matt Adams.

-The acknowledgement of the newest case came in an ongoing federal lawsuit brought by NWIRP and the ACLU of Washington on behalf of older detainees and those with health conditions, including liver, heart and kidney disease.
+The acknowledgment of the newest case came in an ongoing federal lawsuit brought by NWIRP and the American Civil Liberties Union of Washington on behalf of older detainees and those with health conditions, including liver, heart and kidney disease.

 This is the first time Immigration and Customs Enforcement (ICE) has reported a case in the general population, as opposed to individuals newly transferred to the facility, according to Adams.
 A 23rd detainee who spent time at the detention center tested positive after being transferred to an Arizona facility, Adams said.

-ICE also on Thursday reported that a contract pharmacy technician working at the detention center had tested positive — the eighth worker at the facility to do so, according to a chart complied by NWIRP based on court filings.
+ICE also on Thursday reported that a contract pharmacy technician working at the detention center had tested positive — the eighth worker at the facility to do so, according to a chart compiled by NWIRP based on court filings.

-“While the COVID-19 pandemic has presented unprecedented challenges, from the very beginning we have taken extensive measures to ensure the health and safety of those in our care and our employees, who are on the front lines making daily sacrifices at the center,” said the GEO Group, the private company that runs the detention center, in a statement.
+“While the COVID-19 pandemic has presented unprecedented challenges, from the very beginning we have taken extensive measures to ensure the health and safety of those in our care and our employees, who are on the front lines making daily sacrifices at the center,” GEO Group, the private company that runs the detention center, said in a statement.

 COVID-19 has spread rapidly through many congregate settings, such as prisons and nursing homes, because of the difficulty of physical distancing.
 Hundreds of cases have broken out at Washington’s prisons; at just one, Airway Heights Corrections Center, the Department of Corrections has reported 779 cases.
 The department on Thursday reported the fourth COVID-related death among prisoners, this one at Stafford Creek Corrections Center.